 This is a worthy goal.
 But how will you know if you are achieving it?
 You need to set a S.M.A.R.T. objective like “average a 5% click-through-rate on tweets by the end of the year.”

 Once you have solid goals and SMART objectives, you may be tempted to jump into action.
 This would be a mistake.

 Before developing a digital marketing strategy, you need to take a long, hard look at your current online presence.
-A digital media audit assesses your current digital media use and how it is working for you.
+That means assessing your current digital media use and how it is working for you.
 The digital media audit should:

 - Identify your existing audience (who is connecting with you online)